boris-boat/planer/README.md

 npm install
 npm start

+## Note

+App ,being hosted on Heroku, takes arround 15 sec to start up the backend so it may take some time to login or get info sometimes.

 ## Description

 imaSve is my biggest project made from scratch and is constantly being updated.
 It contains: